Strategic Smoke Alarm Placement for Maximum Home Safety in NSW

 Stay on the right side of the law and err on the side of caution by outfitting your dwelling with high-quality smoke alarms.

 High-risk areas are those places in your home with a greater fire risk.
 As a rule of thumb, rooms with cooking appliances, fireplaces, space heaters, and other heat-producing devices or flammable materials are susceptible areas.
+To confirm that an area is high-risk, ask yourself these questions:

 If you do not feel up to the task, a licensed electrician will assess the layout of your home and devise a smoke alarm installation strategy.